madkins23/go-serial/README.md

 ## Problem Description

 Go makes it hard to deserialize an object with fields that are interfaces.
-This includes map and array values as well as structs.

 Serialization of an interface is pretty simple.
-The object that fills the interface has a type to guide the process.
+The object that fills the interface at the time of serialization has a type to guide the process.

 Deserialization of generalized Go interfaces is problematic.
 Unmarshaling a given type is generally done using reflection, since the type is present and can be used to guide the process.
-An interface may be filled with instances of any type that implements the interface, so the decoder can't know what type to generate to fill the interface.
+An interface may be filled with instances of any type that implements the interface, so the decoder can't know what type to generate to instantiate the interface.

 ### Manual Solution